figaw/praqma.com/_posts/2016-02-04-dockerized-jenkins-jobdsl.md

 	project.save()
 	Jenkins.instance.reload()

-So now we have what we wanted: A Dockerized Jenkins setup with all jobs contained in Job DSL scripts.
+So now we have what we want: A Dockerized Jenkins setup with all jobs contained in Job DSL scripts.
 One script - one job.
 The scripts are under source control, just like the rest of the project.

 As a final feature, we want the possibility to test changes in  our Job DSL scripts.
 We do this by running the scripts locally through a nifty bash script.
 This script allows building xml files from the dsl's scripts.
 If the build is successful then the scripts are correct.